 Florida is a unique situation, in the fact that the businesses for sale are all on a central multiple listing service (MLS).
 Using this MLS, business brokers cooperate with one another to sell businesses, much like the real estate market.
 Most states don’t have this type of MLS for businesses.
 Therefore, Florida business owners are at an advantage when the time comes to market and sell their business.

 If this is your exit strategy, you should spend some time grooming your business for sale.
 Make it as attractive as possible to potential buyers.
-A good business broker or consultant can help with this.
+A good business broker can help with this.

 - Assets and owner benefit are incorporated when valuing the business for sale, maximizing the return to the owner(s).

 - A marginally profitable business can be very difficult to sell.
-According to BizBuySell, only 20% of all businesses listed for sale actually sell.
+According to BizBuySell, nationally, only 20% of all businesses listed for sale actually sell.
 Finding a buyer on the open market can be a long process.

 2) Sell To Another Business Via Acquisition